signalogic/SigSRF_SDK/README.md

 After choosing one of these the script will prompt for an install path:

-  Enter the path for co-CPU software installation:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Enter the path for co-CPU software installation:

-If no path is entered the default is /usr.
+If no path is entered the default path is /usr.

 ### co-CPU Users Guide